-It is the opinion of the ASRT based on evidentiary documentation and where federal or state law and/or institutional policy permits that radiologist assistants are qualified to:
+It is the opinion of the ASRT based on evidentiary documentation and where statutes, regulations, accreditation standards and institutional policies permit that radiologist assistants are qualified to:

 - 1. Supervise the administration of contrast media for medical imaging and radiation therapy procedures, as members of the radiologist-led team.
 The radiologist assistant must be able to consult with their supervising physician. - 2.
 Recognize and respond to medical emergencies resulting from the administration of contrast media, in accordance with their advanced cardiac life support certification. - 3.
 Administer medications and other interventions under a standing orders or algorithmic approach, as outlined by the American College of Radiology Manual of Contrast Media.